 The Judiciary Council ("The Council") hears cases of violation by students of general college regulations, codes of conduct, or violations of specific policies set forth by the institution.
-These cases of student misconduct are referred to the Council by the Vice President for Student Services.
+These cases of student misconduct are referred to the Council by the Dean of Student Services.
 The Council resolves allegations of code of conduct violations and imposes sanctions where appropriate.
 While the parties involved will have certain procedural rights, the procedure described is not intended to constitute a legal proceeding.
-The Council shall hold hearings as described below to determine facts and responsibility for the conduct charged.
-The Council acts only upon presentation of a written charge as outlined in the Disciplinary Violations Guidelines.
+The Council shall hold hearings as described below to determine facts and responsibility for the conduct violation(s).
+The Council acts only upon presentation of a written violation(s) as outlined in the Disciplinary Violations Guidelines.